 Instructions

-- To make the brown butter, in a small saucepan, heat butter on low to medium heat, occasionally swirling the pan over the stovetop for about 5 minutes.
-It will foam at first, but then it will begin to brown, producing dark golden flecks (browned milk solids).
-Check the color and once you are happy with the level of browning, pour the butter (with milk solids) in a bowl to stop cooking.
+- It will foam at first, but then it will begin to brown, producing dark golden flecks (browned milk solids).
+Check the color and once you are happy with the level of browning, pour the butter (with milk solids) into a bowl to stop cooking.
 Let it stand and fully cool down.

 Notes